 Craig Thibodeau, furniture maker

-Whether you’re looking for a new studio or improving your current space, this new guide can help you reduce risk to yourself, your artwork + your career.
+Whether you’re looking for a new studio or improving your current space, the CERF+ Studio Safety Guide can help you reduce risk to yourself, your artwork + your career.

 GET READY FOR